Updated: Oct 8, 2020

 Beneficial in preventing cancer such as lung cancer

 Helps to reduce the risk of premature aging

-Effective in reducing risk of dental caries or tooth decay/cavity
+Effective in reducing the risk of dental caries or tooth decay/cavity

-Beneficial in protecting skin against effects of ultra-violent light
+Beneficial in protecting the skin against the effects of ultra-violet light

 Defense against free radicals